awsdocs/amazon-ec2-user-guide/doc_source/monitor-with-cloudtrail.md

 }
 ```

-## Using AWS CloudTrail to audit users that connect via EC2 Instance Connect<a name="ec2-instance-connect-cloudtrail"></a>
+## Use AWS CloudTrail to audit users that connect via EC2 Instance Connect<a name="ec2-instance-connect-cloudtrail"></a>

 Use AWS CloudTrail to audit the users that connect to your instances via EC2 Instance Connect\.